Reconciling Higgs physics and pseudo-Nambu-Goldstone dark matter in the S2HDM using a genetic algorithm: Constraints

 We now turn to the experimental constraints that are related to the presence of the dark matter candidate $\chi$.
 The most important limitation arises from the fact that a too large relic abundance of $\chi$ after thermal freeze-out would overclose the universe.
 The currently most precise measurement of today's DM relic abundance $\Omega h^2$ is given by surveying the cosmic microwave background by the Planck satellite, leading to a measurement of $(\Omega h^2)_{\rm Planck} = (0.119 \pm 0.003)$~\cite{Planck:2018vyg}.
 We will use this value as an upper limit on the relic abundance of $\chi$ in our analysis, taking into consideration that in case the relic abundance of $\chi$ is smaller than $(\Omega h^2)_{\rm Planck}$ there is room for additional (particle or astrophysical) contributions to the relic abundance.
 We focus the analysis on the \textit{Higgs funnel region} with DM masses of $40 \leq m_\chi \leq 80$, where there are good prospects to be able to explain most (or all) of the observed DM relic abundance via the thermal freeze-out of~$\chi$~\cite{Barger:2008jx, Cline:2019okt,Arina:2019tib,Jiang:2019soj,Zhang:2021alu}.
 For the theoretical prediction of the relic abundance, we wrote an S2HDM modelfile for the \texttt{Mathematica} package \texttt{FeynRules v.2}~\cite{Christensen:2008py, Christensen:2009jx,Alloul:2013bka}, which we utilized to obtain a \texttt{CalcHEP}~\cite{Belyaev:2012qa} input for the public code \texttt{MicrOMEGAs v.5}~\cite{Belanger:2018ccd} written in \texttt{C} and \texttt{Fortran}.
 With this input, \texttt{MicrOMEGAs} is capable of calculating the relic abundance and the freeze-out temperature, where for the computation of the annihilation cross section all $2 \times 2$ processes and also processes with off-shell vector bosons in the final state are taken into account.

 As already pointed out in \refse{secintro}, one of the attractive features of the S2HDM is that due to the pNG nature of the DM particle the cross sections for the scattering of $\chi$ on nuclei vanish at leading order in the limit of vanishing momentum transfer~\cite{Jiang:2019soj}, such that at this order direct-detection experiments are not sensitive to the presence of $\chi$.
 In addition, it was shown in models with a single Higgs doublet field and a complex singlet field that the loop contributions to the direct-detection cross sections are small, and the predicted direct-detection scattering cross sections remain far below the current (and near future) sensitivity of direct-detection experiments~\cite{Azevedo:2018exj, Ishiwata:2018sdi,Glaus:2020ihj}.
-We assume that these results are not substantially modified by the presence of the second Higgs doublet field in the S2HDM, which is a reasonable assumption in the type~II S2HDM in which the additional doublet particle states are substantially heavier than the values of $m_\chi$ in our analysis.
-Consequently, there are no relevant constraints from direct-detection experiments that have to be taken into account in our analysis.
+In the type~II S2HDM the masses of the additional doublet particle states $H(=h_2 \text{ or } h_3)$, $A$ and $H^\pm$ are required to be substantially larger than the DM masses $m_{\chi}$ considered in our analysis (see discussion above), such that we can safely assume that the relevant loop corrections to the DM-nuclei scattering cross sections are captured by the pNG DM model with only one Higgs doublet.
+One should note also that for light DM an additional suppression of the scattering cross section given by the factor $(m_\chi / m_{h_i})^4$ is present, which reflects the pNG nature of $\chi$ and the fact that the loop corrections vanish in the limit $m_\chi \to 0$~\cite{Gross:2017dan}.
+Consequently, in our scenario the additional loop corrections arising from the presence of the second Higgs doublet are even smaller than the corrections known from the pNG DM model with one Higgs doublet, and thus there are no relevant constraints from direct-detection experiments that have to be taken into account in our analysis (see also discussions in \citeres{Jiang:2019soj,Zhang:2021alu}).